The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Act Professional – Business is business.
 Regardless if family members are close to each other or not, it should not become an excuse to ruin the dedication of the one handling all the effort.
 If they entirely support the benefit of the family business, everyone should act professionally.
 They all need to think from a business-minded perspective and not take advantage of the situation.
 Family members must understand that their roles in the business are crucial.
 That a particular mistake of one can lead to everybody’s failure.

 Overcoming entrepreneurial issues is not easy, especially when you have to deal with it along with your family.
+These skills also apply outside of the family, and can be used in veteran networking.
 It is essential to understand that not because they are family, they automatically understand.

 4 Business Strategies For The New Normal